Skip to content

 Standard Roblox development requires you to create instances, assign properties, and connect events sequentially across many lines.
 Flux lets you build complex hierarchies in a single, readable, declarative block using Flux.new.

-This declarative syntax is the cornerstone of reactive UI components in Flux, the Luau equivalent of JSX.
+This declarative syntax is how you build reactive UI components in Flux, the Luau equivalent of JSX.

 The Flux.new Function